cert-manager/website/content/en/docs/usage/certificate.md

 ### Actions that will trigger a rotation of the private key {#actions-triggering-private-key-rotation}

-Setting the `rotationPolicy: Always` won't do anything by itself.
+Setting the `rotationPolicy: Always` or change the Certificate's spec won't rotate the private key immediately.
 In order to get the private key secret rotated, the certificate objects must be reissued.
 A certificate object is reissued with either:

 - when the X.509 certificate is nearing expiry,
-- when a change to the certificate object's spec is made,
 - when a reissuance is manually triggered with the following:
   ```sh
   kubectl cert-manager renew cert-1